Skip To Main Content

 • Postal ballot papers are sent out about two weeks before an election.

-• You’ll get instructions on how to complete your postal vote, as well as a pre-paid envelope to return the ballot paper in (for UK addresses only).
+• You will get instructions on how to complete your postal vote, as well as a prepaid envelope to return the ballot paper in (for UK addresses only).

-• Only postal votes received by 10pm on election day can be counted, so you’ll need to make sure you post your vote back in good time.
+• Only postal votes received by 10pm on election day can be counted, so you will need to make sure you post your vote back in good time.

-• You may also hand deliver your postal vote to the Guildhall or, on election day, to any polling station in your ward.
+• on election day, hand in to any polling station in your ward.

-If you can’t give a signature on the application form because you find it difficult to sign your name the same each time, contact us about applying for a postal vote waiver.
+If you cannot give a signature on the application form because you find it difficult to sign your name the same each time, contact us about applying for a postal vote waiver.

 Vote by proxy

-The person that you appoint as your proxy must be registered to vote and also be eligible to vote in the election you’re asking them to vote in.
+The person that you appoint as your proxy must be registered to vote and be eligible to vote in the election you are asking them to vote in.

 Anyone can have a temporary proxy vote, but it will only last for one election.
 Permanent proxy voting is restricted and you can only apply if: